Artificial Intelligence Takes Flight in Aerospace Workforce Transformation

 “The days when people joined as graduates or apprentices and stayed for forty years are gone,” said Adrian Binfield, Group People Director at International Airlines Group (IAG).
 “We’re seeing careers become more fluid, with people bringing experience from different industries, driving innovation and creativity.”

-Binfield explained that IAG’s 75,000-strong workforce now logs more than three million hours of training annually, with significant investment in AI literacy and upskilling initiatives. “
+Binfield explained that IAG’s 75,000-strong workforce now logs more than three million hours of training annually, with significant investment in AI literacy and upskilling initiatives.
+He noted that the company’s AI Academy trains staff to utilize digital copilots for operational analysis, and that engineers now employ machine-learning tools to predict component wear and plan maintenance proactively.
+Flight operations teams are also using AI models to forecast delays and improve fuel efficiency.

 Automation Meets Human Insight